reconhub/reconhub.github.io/_posts/2020-06-09-covid-challenge.md

 ---

-We are proud to announce that the [R Consortium](https://www.r-consortium.org/) has awarded RECON a grant for USD 23,300 to develop the *RECON COVID-19 challenge*, a project aiming to centralise, organise and manage needs for analytics resources in [R](https://www.r-project.org/) to support the response to COVID-19 worldwide.
+We are proud to announce that the [R Consortium](https://www.r-consortium.org/) has awarded RECON a grant for $23,300 to develop the *RECON COVID-19 challenge*, a project aiming to centralise, organise and manage needs for analytics resources in [R](https://www.r-project.org/) to support the response to COVID-19 worldwide.